TaskWeb: Selecting Better Source Tasks for Multi-task NLP: : A Benchmark for Pairwise Task Transfer

 Meanwhile, we define \textit{transitivity} in our setup as whether knowing the transfer scores of $\textsc{A} \rightarrow \textsc{B}$ and $\textsc{B} \rightarrow \textsc{C}$ allows us to infer about $\textsc{A} \rightarrow \textsc{C}$.
 This property would also provide us more flexibility to predict pairwise transfer in advance.

-\paragraph{Commutativity often does not hold.} Based on the pairwise transfer scores shown in Figure \ref{fig:transfer_main}, we compute the proportion of transfer pairs that exhibit commutativity.
-Of the 210 unique transfer pairs available in our setup, we find that 97 demonstrate commutativity and 113 do not.
-The results are fully visualized in Figure \ref{fig:transfer_commutativity} in the appendix.
+\paragraph{Commutativity often does not hold.} Based on the pairwise transfer scores shown in Figure \ref{fig:transfer_main} (center), we compute the proportion of transfer pairs that exhibit commutativity.
+Of the 210 unique transfer pairs in our setup, we find that 97 exhibit commutativity.
+The results are visualized in Figure \ref{fig:transfer_commutativity} in the appendix.
 We uniquely observe from our experiments that pairwise transfer does not display strong signs of commutativity.
-One explanation for this result is that while knowledge acquired from task $\textsc{A}$ may be helpful for task $B$, the reverse may not be true.
+One possible reason is that while knowledge acquired from task $\textsc{A}$ may be helpful for task $B$, the reverse may not be true.